-The Department of Children and Family Services is committed to helping children do well in school, stay in school and find the best schools available for their emerging skills.
+The Department of Children and Family Services is committed to helping youth in care do well in school, stay in school and find the best schools available for their emerging skills.
 From early childhood through college-level training, the attention of caseworkers, caregivers and other staff to the educational programs of children in care is critical.
-DCFS strives to improve educational outcomes of children in care through a range of services, including:
+The DCFS Office of Education and Transition Services is available to help every step of the way.

 For general education-related questions regarding a youth in care, you may send an email to:

 Education advisors under the Northern Illinois University (NIU) Education Access Project are accepting referrals for youth in care who have issues/concerns in the following educational areas:

 - Chronic absenteeism, 10% or more days in a school quarter

 - Psychiatric hospitalizations for a month or more

 - Academics - 3 or more D’s and/or F’s

 When referring a case to an education advisor, please complete the NIU Education Access Project Referral Form for Education Assistance (CFS 407-6).
 The Referral Form should be sent to the appropriate education advisor for the region the youth resides in.

 Cook South – Suburbs and Northern Region Aurora